 School of Humanities & Behavioral Science

-Public relations is the strategic building and maintaining of relationships with anyone important to an organization by communicating ethical and consistent messages.
-Anderson University offers a unique experience for students to not only understand the professional practice of public relations but to acquire at minimum 16 pieces of work for their portfolio upon graduation.
-Students have three track options to choose from with an option to complete the program in three or four years:
+While enrolled, they learn about the professional practice of public relations and develop a minimum of 16 pieces of work for their portfolio by the time they graduate.
+Students have three track options to choose from as well as an option to complete the program in three or four years.
+Track options include:

 - public relations

-- public relations with an event planning concentration
+- major in public relations with a concentration in event planning

-- public relations with a social media concentration
+- major in public relations with a concentration in social media

-According to the Public Relations Society of America, the field will see a 60% increase in hiring with Bureau of Labor Statistics projecting an above average hiring pace by 2026.
+According to the Public Relations Society of America, the field will see a 60% increase in hiring.
+Likewise, the Bureau of Labor Statistics projects an above average hiring pace by 2026.

-The high demand for well-prepared professionals in a field re-defining itself through new communication technology combined with Anderson University’s strong ethical foundation in Christ-centered communication positions this program to cultivate graduates who will not only find jobs upon graduation, but lead the field in the decades to come.
+Because the field is redefining itself through new technology, there is high demand for well-prepared professionals.
+Anderson University’s program offers a strong ethical foundation in Christ-centered communication positions and therefore cultivates graduates who will not only find jobs upon graduation but lead the field in the decades to come.

 PR vs. Marketing